 - Style: Late 19th/20th Century Revival

 The 12-story Wilson Building is, to my knowledge, the only building downtown patterned after a French building, in this case the Palais Garnier in Paris.
-It was also the tallest building in Dallas from 1904 until 1909, and was regarded as the premier commercial structure west of the Mississippi River.
+It held the title of tallest building in Dallas from 1904 until 1909; many architects regarded it as the premier commercial structure west of the Mississippi River.
 The Wilson Building’s connection to Dallas history is more indirect than several of the other structures described here.
 The basement and first two floors of the Wilson housed the Titche-Goettinger department store, which became one of the fledgling city’s most successful department stores, even though the main commercial district at the time was several blocks to the west.
 The store’s success convinced another fledgling high-end Dallas establishment to build their flagship store across the street.
 The store?
 Neiman Marcus, which went on to become a city and national institution.

 Many years later, the building would have a more direct connection to the city’s history, when the H.L.
 Green Department Store occupied the lower floors.
 The store’s lunch counter was the city’s first to be integrated during the civil rights movement of the 1960s.

 Mercantile National Bank Building